Meet the Sandbar and Zebra Sharks: Unveiling the Mysteries of these Unique Shark Species 🦈

 Characteristics, Diet and Habitat of Zebra Sharks

-Having observed the unique features and behaviors of Zebra sharks, it's time to summarize their key characteristics, diet, and habitat in the table below.
+Now that we've seen the peculiar features and habits of Zebra sharks in the video, let's summarize their main characteristics, diet, and habitat in the table below.

 With this comprehensive understanding of Zebra sharks, let's move on to a comparative analysis of Sandbar and Zebra sharks in the next section.